TBI Survivors have a right to Neurological care.

 “The DSM-5 will carry on the long tradition of diagnosing mental disorders using behavioral criteria alone.
 These criteria will continue to take the form of lists of behaviors.
 Biological indicators will not be used to diagnose mental disorders, because we simply don’t have the ability to do that at the moment. “(Saybrook University, What is the DSM-5 Definition of a Mental Disorder?
 June 7, 2017)

-Delayed Information Processing, lack of Psychotic behavior is often categorized by its way of concentration, disruption in short term memory causing the person affected to have a skewed idea of slowed thinking, quick to anger, mood swings, reality
+Delayed Information Processing, lack of concentration, disruption in short term memory, slowed thinking, quick to anger, mood swings, difficulty finding words.

-• Speaking about what they owned Losing touch with reality (delusions).
+• Speaking about what they owned

-• Trouble finding words, slurred speech Unclear and disorganized speech
+• Trouble finding words, slurred speech

 • Inability to order tasks.
-Disorganized behavior

-Fatigue, sudden sleeping Problems sleeping
+• Fatigue, sudden sleeping

 TBI Symptoms include: